-At the time of inspection and review, the parent/guardian or adult student granted access to records may challenge the appropriateness and accuracy of any record directly related to the student and may demand correction or deletion.
-Custodians (teacher, counselor, nurse, psychologist) may honor such demands by correcting or deleting records which are misleading, violate privacy, or inaccurate, provided that the senior custodian (principal or department head) concurs.
+At the time of inspection and review, the parent/guardian or adult student granted access to records may request that information in the student's records be amended challenge the appropriateness and accuracy of any record directly related to the student and may demand correction or deletion.
+Custodians (e.g., teacher, counselor, nurse, psychologist) may honor such demands requests by correcting or deleting records which are misleading, violate privacy, or inaccurate, provided that the senior custodian (principal or department head) concurs.

-If the senior custodian denies the demanded correction or deletion, the parent/guardian or adult student may request an informal hearing before the superintendent or designee, which hearing shall be held within ten (10) school days of the receipt of such request.
+If the senior custodian denies the demanded requested correction or deletion, the parent/guardian or adult student may request an informal hearing before the superintendent or designee, which hearing shall be held within ten (10) school days of the receipt of such request.
 During the hearing, the superintendent or designee shall review the facts as presented by the parent/guardian or adult student and the custodian and decide whether or not to order the demanded correction or deletion.
 The superintendent or designee shall send a written decision to the parent/guardian or adult student within ten (10) school days of the hearing.